sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 ## Create a client workspace

-Perforce is different from git in that it utilizes a concept called client workspaces, which is a subset of files on your machine that mirrors files on the Perforce server.
+Perforce is different from Git in that it utilizes a concept called client workspaces, which is a subset of files on your machine that mirrors files on the Perforce server.
 The `p4 client <name>` command will open a client spec file with an editor specified by the `P4EDITOR` env variable.
 Below is an example:

 ```
 Client: warren